Pricing

 modal.hide();

-You can even remove the instance form the instance manager:
+You can even remove the instance from the instance manager:

 // remove the instance object from the global FlowbiteInstances manager